 In addition, Mosseri describes what, in his opinion, TikTok does better than Instagram.
 Mosseri says TikTok is a more reliable platform than Instagram for discovering new talent, as well as providing reliable entertainment, for now:

 “You know that you can tap on TikTok and you’re going to immediately smile and be entertained.”

 A final point we thought was useful was centered around verification.
 This prized social media asset was briefly discussed by Mosseri.
 He said that verification was primarily based upon press mentions, so from a marketing point of view, that’s something to think about.

 Do you have responsibility for social media marketing?
 Great.
 Head on over to Locowise for some of the most useful metrics you could ever hope to find.
-We will even give you a full 21 days for free.
+We’ll even give you a demo to show you how it works.